 AUTHORIZATION TO EXCLUDE

 Listing agents will be able to submit the completed Authorization to Exclude from MLS Addendum directly into Listing Load on RMLSweb, eliminating the need to email or mail a copy to RMLS™.
 If a property is excluded, it will be for the full length of the listing contract, as the short-term option on the addendum will be eliminated.
-The property may be listed as active again once 30 days from the form’s expiration date have passed.
+The listing firm may list the property as active again once 30 days from the form’s expiration date have passed.

 CHANGES TO THE RMLS™ RULES AND REGULATIONS